Preskoči na glavni sadržaj

 • Welders and metalworkers — structural and industrial work

-Most jobs are located in Zagreb, Split, Rijeka, Dubrovnik, and smaller coastal towns during tourist infrastructure development.
+Most jobs are in Zagreb, Split, Rijeka, Dubrovnik, and smaller coastal towns during tourism infrastructure development.

-Croatian construction wages for foreign workers vary by role and employer:
+Croatian construction wages for foreign workers vary by role and employer (approximate market figures):

 • General laborer: 1,200 – 1,500 EUR/month gross